 Skip To Content

-FAIR Washington is focused on K-12 issues, but we’d like to grow our volunteer base to tackle other issues, such as gender ideology.
+FAIR Washington focuses on K-12 issues, and we’d like to grow our volunteer base to tackle other issues, such as arts and culture, or gender ideology.
 The more volunteers we have, the more we can do locally and statewide to promote fairness and respect for all.
 If you would like to get involved, email us at [email protected], or fill out the contact form at the bottom.

 Chapter Leadership